Miguel A. Soto-Class

 Jennifer Wolff is Senior Program Director at CNE.
 Prior to joining the Center, Wolff was General Manager of Hill & Knowlton Puerto Rico and Vice President of Comstat Rowland, where she developed corporate out-reach and institutional communications projects for a wide variety of companies in multi-national and multi-sectorial environments.
 She previously labored as journalist, anchor and executive producer of prime-time news shows, specializing in hard-news and investigative reporting, and developing international assignments in Somalia, Kuwait and Saudi Arabia, Bolivia, El Salvador, and Cuba, among others.
 Her work earned her over 25 awards in the fields of communications, journalism, and marketing.
 She has served in the boards of the Puerto Rico Chamber of Commerce and Fondos Unidos de Puerto Rico.

 Wolff graduated Magna Cum Laude from Duke University with a double Bachelor of Arts in Latin American Studies and History, and minors in Economics and Computer Programming.
 Her education included courses in international economics, economic history, political philosophy and sociology from Birbeck College, London University, England and Stanford University, California, USA.
 She is currently pursuing graduate studies in History at the University of Puerto Rico, Río Piedras.

-Mónica Fornaris-Pau is the Institutional Advancement Manager at the Center for a New Economy.
+Mónica Fornaris-Pau is the Chief of Staff at the Center for a New Economy.
 She has a B.A. in Criminology and a Masters in Management from the University of Florida.
 She also holds a Juris Doctor from the University of Puerto Rico and is a member of the Florida Bar and the Puerto Rico Bar Association.